 Spina bifida repair

-Open fetal surgery for open spina bifida defects (myelomeningocele and myeloschisis) requires the closure of fetal skin over developing neural tissue during pregnancy.
-Research shows that this will prevent further neural damage and cerebrospinal fluid leak.
+Open fetal surgery for open spina bifida defects (myelomeningocele and myeloschisis) requires the closure of fetal skin and tissue over the developing spinal cord early during pregnancy.
+Research shows that fetal repair decreases the need for a shunt and improves movement by preventing further neural damage and cerebrospinal fluid leak.

-A mother whose baby is diagnosed with open spina bifida defects may meet predetermined inclusion criteria based on the Management of Myelomeningocele (MOMs) study.
-Our fetal care team will consult your baby’s individual condition before deciding on a course of action.
+A mother whose fetus is diagnosed with open spina bifida defects may be eligible for in-utero repair of the defect.
+Our fetal care team will consult on your baby’s individual condition before deciding on a course of action.
+Because of our advanced capabilities and experience, we can sometimes perform this surgery on moms who are not eligible for the surgery at other hospitals.

 Removal of large congenital pulmonary airway malformation lesions

-Congenital pulmonary airway malformation (CPAM) is a benign congenital cystic lung lesion of pulmonary tissue with proliferation of bronchial structures.
-CPAMs occur during the early stages of fetal lung development but grow rapidly in the second trimester (around 20 weeks' gestation).
+Congenital pulmonary airway malformation (CPAM) is a benign (non-cancerous) congenital cystic lung lesion or mass that forms in an unborn baby’s lower respiratory tract during development.
+CPAMs occur during the early stages of fetal lung development but grow rapidly in the second trimester (around 20-28 weeks' gestation).

 Removal of large sacrococcygeal teratomas